Maggie O'Rourke '14 was awarded a 2014 summer internship in the Education Department at the Seattle Art Museum.

 Tess Kutasz '06 is pursuing a Ph.D. degree in Italian Renaissance art history at Pennsylvania State University.
 She held the Katzenberg Fellowship at the Smithsonian Institution's Freer and Sackler Galleries where she worked with Islamic manuscripts in the summer of 2006.
 She also worked at the Archives of American Art of the Smithsonian Institution in 2006 where she curated an exhibit of recent acquisitions featuring the papers of ceramicists Robert Chapman Turner and Toshiko Takaezu.

 Pamela Jaynes (nee Haynes) '03 received an M.A. degree in Art History from the University of Washington in 2005.
 She runs her own art appraisal company in Seattle (Jaynes Appraisals).

 Brenda Longfellow '94 received her M.A. in art history at the University of Washington and her Ph.D. in classical art and archaeology at the University of Michigan.
-She is assistant professor at the School of Art and Art History of the University of Iowa.
-Her book Roman Imperialism and Civic Patronage: Form, Meaning and Ideology in Monumental Fountain Complexes (Cambridge: Cambridge University Press) was published in 2010.
+She is associate professor at the School of Art and Art History of the University of Iowa.
+Her book Roman Imperialism and Civic Patronage: Form, Meaning and Ideology in Monumental Fountain Complexes (Cambridge: Cambridge University Press) was published in 2011.
 In 2012, she received the Rome Prize Fellowship in Ancient Studies at the American Academy in Rome to research a book she has tentatively titled Past Lives, Present Meanings: Reused Statues in Imperial Rome.
 The book considers why ancient Roman emperors from Augustus to Constantine incorporated older statues into their newly built monuments and how these new ensembles impacted the developing Roman sense of identity.